 "Occupy" targets banks, corporate campaign spending

-"It's peaceful and many banks have taken steps to mitigate the impact, so it's an ideal situation," said San Francisco Police Commander Richard Corriea.
-Wells Fargo told many employees to work from home, he said.
+"Many banks have taken steps to mitigate the impact," San Francisco Police Commander Richard Corriea said.
+Wells Fargo told many employees to work from home, he added.

 Donna Vieira, 42, a real estate appraiser, said she was protesting because the bank had "unfairly" foreclosed on her home in Reno, Nevada, last year.

-"I can get it back if the attorney general takes action," Vieira said.
 "Nobody is going after the big banks.
-And loss and pain and suffering doesn't matter to the regulators."
+And loss and pain and suffering doesn't matter to the regulators," Vieira said.

-Protesters turned out under the banner "Occupy the Courts" at some 150 courthouses nationwide, marking the second anniversary of a Supreme Court's decision on Citizen United v.
-Federal Election Commission, which protesters complain allows unlimited corporate campaign spending.
+Protesters also turned out under the banner "Occupy the Courts" at some 150 courthouses nationwide to protest a Supreme Court decision in 2010 that protesters complain has led to unbridled corporate spending in political campaigns.

-The decision has led to more than $25 million in spending so far this campaign season by outside groups seeking to influence the 2012 presidential election.
+The ruling in the case known as Citizens United vs. Federal Election Commission has led to more than $25 million in spending so far this campaign season by outside groups seeking to influence the 2012 presidential election.

-In Washington, a couple of hundred protesters gathered outside the Supreme Court, chanting "Rights are for people, not for corporations" and "Which side are you on?"
-Police arrested a 12 people.
+In Washington, a couple of hundred protesters gathered outside the Supreme Court, chanting "Rights are for people, not for corporations!"
+Police arrested 12 people.

-"I don't see how a real democracy of the people can take place when so much money is in our electoral system," said Lucy Craig, 36, from New Jersey, who held a sign that read: "Citizens United: best democracy money can buy."
+"I don't see how a real democracy of the people can take place when so much money is in our electoral system," said Lucy Craig, 36, a protester from New Jersey.

 About 200 protesters demonstrated peacefully in Denver outside the 10th U.S. Circuit Court of Appeals, carrying signs that read "Citizens United Not Fair."